freddie1221/makersbnb/README.md

 ## Navigating the Site ##

-The home page, below, displays a registration form and a link to the login page.
+The Homepage, below, displays a registration form and a link to the Login page.

 ![Homepage](https://i.imgur.com/z0xASoU.png)

-On the home page, if the users selects the 'Login' menu option, they are taken to the login page.
+On the Homepage, if the users selects the Login menu option, they are taken to the Login page.

 ![Login](https://i.imgur.com/Z1eyXJP.png)

-On the home page, if the user registers, on clicking the 'Register' button, they are taken to the property listings page.
+On the Homepage, if the user registers, on clicking the Register button, they are taken to the Property Listings page.

 ![Property Listings](https://i.imgur.com/G2HJWtB.png)

-From the property listings page, users can view available listings or click the 'List my Property' button to make their own listing.
+From the Property Listings page, users can view available listings or click the List my Property button to make their own listing, on the page List a Property page, below.

 ![List a Property](https://i.imgur.com/ETJHQtn.png)

-After listing a property the user is sent back to the property listings page.
+After listing a property the user is sent back to the Property Listings page.

 ## To get this application working locally ##